grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 ### Step 7: Adding Two Players

-Lets add a second character to the game.
+let's add a second character to the game.

 We're just going to be alternating between two different characters, so we can represent that state with a simple `boolean` called `xIsNext`.